zammad/zammad-documentation/appendix/backup-and-restore/little-helpers.rst

 =======

 A script can potentially be destructive!
-You should **never** run scrips which scopes you don't understand.
+You should **never** run scripts which scopes you don't understand.

 Be aware that you are running these scripts at your own risk.

 .. _reset_db_password:

-Database Helper: (re)set password
+Database Helper: (Re)set Password
 =================================

 Limitations